ledermann/docker-rails-base/README.md

 Used for installing Ruby gems and Node modules.
 Includes Git, Node.js and some build tools - all we need to compile assets.

 - Based on ruby:2.6.5-alpine
-- Adds packages needed for installing gems and compiling assets: Git, Node.js, Yarn, PostgreSQL client, Vips and build tools
+- Adds packages needed for installing gems and compiling assets: Git, Node.js, Yarn, PostgreSQL client and build tools
 - Adds some standard Ruby gems (Rails 6 etc.)
 - Adds some standard Node modules (Vue.js etc.)
 - Via ONBUILD triggers it installs missing gems and Node modules, then compiles the assets